 Akimoto

-Born in Tokyo, he has worked in the food and beverage industry and trade before moving to Hakuba in 1998.
+Born in Tokyo, he gained experience in the food and beverage industry and trade-related fields before becoming involved with Hakuba in 1998.
+He moved to Hakuba in 2005.
+In 2015, he was appointed General Manager of Sales.

-In 2016, he became an executive officer, overseeing the management and sales departments.
-He currently serves as vice president of the Happo-One Tourism Association, working to revitalize the region.
+In 2016, he became an Executive Officer, overseeing the management and sales departments.
+He currently also serves as Vice Chairman of the Happo-one Tourism Association, working to revitalize the region.

 Information POW JAPAN